This blog is a part of PSI’s Health Systems Accelerator series: Big Ideas. Small Bites.

 By Hilary Kinka, Private Sector Engagement Technical Advisor, Health Systems Accelerator, PSI

-- Shaping Strategy: We supported the Heads of the Department of Planning in the Somaliland and Puntland Ministries of Health to finalize their Health Sector Strategic Plans (HSSPs), and the FGS and MOH of Somaliland to develop private sector engagement strategies.
+- Shaping strategy: We supported the Somaliland and Puntland Ministries of Health to finalize their Health Sector Strategic Plans, and the Federal Government of Somalia and the Ministry of Health of Somaliland to develop private sector engagement strategies.